misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/preparations.md

 Specifically for Gitpod's use, you will also need permissions to create these additional components:

-- Route53 DNS Zone for the intended Gitpod domain name (for use with Letsencrypt certificate generation)
+- Route53 DNS Zone for the intended Gitpod domain name (for use with Let's Encrypt certificate generation)
 - RDS Instance running MySQL 5.7 for Gitpod's database
 - S3 Bucket: Hosting Gitpod's workspace images and object storage
 - AWS IAM Service account: To enable access to the S3 bucket